panyam/pcachapter/CHAPTER.md

-# Serverless PCA: Implementing Dimension Reduction in Cloud-Native AI Architectures
+# Serverless PCA: Implementing Dimension Reduction in Cloud-Native Architectures

 ## Introduction

 Dr. Maya Chen, Lead Data Scientist at Bean There, Done That coffee chain, thought her biggest challenge would be building customer recommendation algorithms.
 Three months into the job, corporate presented her with a deceptively simple cost-optimization request that revealed the hidden complexity of their existing infrastructure.
 Like most established coffee chains, Bean There, Done That had accumulated sensors organically over years - HVAC systems monitoring temperature and humidity, equipment maintenance sensors tracking vibration and pressure, customer flow counters at entrances, and various other monitoring devices installed by different vendors for different purposes.
 Their POS systems dutifully recorded transactions, corporate dashboards displayed daily sales summaries, and equipment alerts fired whenever machines malfunctioned.
 However, their substantial annual sensor investment was generating data in silos, with each system operating independently and no one analyzing the relationships between measurements.

 Maya's task wasn't to figure out what sensors to install, but rather to determine which of their existing 20 sensor types per location actually provided unique operational insights versus expensive redundancy.
 The coffee shops were drowning in data but starving for actionable intelligence.
 Each location generated 20 different sensor readings every 30 seconds, creating 20 million monthly data points that fed various monitoring systems but were never analyzed collectively for patterns or optimization opportunities.
 Corporate had grown suspicious that they were paying for numerous sensors that essentially measured the same underlying operational factors, just from different angles.
-When Principal Component Analysis seemed like the perfect solution to identify these redundant measurements mathematically, Maya faced a choice: convince corporate to buy expensive hardware for comprehensive data analysis or find a fundamentally different approach to large-scale dimensionality reduction.
+When Principal Component Analysis seemed like the perfect solution to identify these redundant measurements mathematically [1,4], Maya faced a choice: convince corporate to buy expensive hardware for comprehensive data analysis or find a fundamentally different approach to large-scale dimensionality reduction.
 She did not expect to become an expert in serverless computing.
 But life has a funny way of brewing up surprises.

 Maya's challenge represented a perfect storm of modern data analytics problems.
 The scale was substantial but not overwhelming - 47 locations generating 2.7 million data points daily, requiring approximately 1.6GB of memory for comprehensive monthly analysis.
 The dimensionality was high enough to warrant sophisticated analysis but manageable enough for standard algorithms.
 Most importantly, the business objective aligned precisely with Principal Component Analysis strengths: identifying which of many correlated measurements provided unique information versus redundant observations.
 Corporate needed mathematical proof of which sensors were essential and which were expensive noise, with quantifiable confidence levels that could justify infrastructure changes.